flowtoolz/CheatSheets/Z Shell Cheat Sheet.md

   source ~/.zprofile
   ```

-* Open an in Finder selected folder in a new Terminal or iTerm tab via a shortcut:
+* Open an in Finder selected folder in a new Terminal or iTerm2 tab via a shortcut:

   1. Go to System Settings / Keyboard / Keyboard Shortcuts... / Services / Files and Folders
   2. Find the shortcut you want:
       * "New Terminal Tab at Folder" for Terminal
-      * "New iTerm2 Tab Here" for iTerm
+      * "New iTerm2 Tab Here" for iTerm2
   3. Double click on the key command (or on "none" if there is none)
   4. Press Ctrl+T (Shift+Cmd+T for example didn't work since it's used by Finder)